Welcome to LACE

 Limited free parking available on site

 LACE is proud to announce the launch of this year’s Artists’ Film International (AFI’24), a touring film program which is collectively curated and presented by fifteen international arts organizations and convened by Forma.
-AFI’24 introduces the work of talented moving image artists to worldwide audiences, and will be live over 300 days, with exhibitions, screenings and public programmes hosted across four continents.
+AFI’24 introduces the work of talented moving image artists to worldwide audiences, and will be live over 300 days, with exhibitions, screenings and public programs hosted across four continents.

 This year the AFI partners have commissioned or selected recent artists’ films which respond to the theme Solidarity.
 Considering solidarity as a collective form of resistance, togetherness and interdependence, the fifteen films in AFI’24 address the ways in which solidarity is needed, sought and enacted on micro and macro scales.
 As a body of films, the AFI’24 programme provokes and cultivates radical imaginaries that have the potential to transform our wider, collective experience.